drand/drand-client/README.md

         const theBeaconRightNow = await fetchBeaconByTime(client, Date.now())

         // if you're happy to get randomness from many APIs and automatically use the fastest
+        // you can construct a `FastestNodeClient` with multiple URLs
-        // (note: it's verifiable, so you don't need to worry about malicious providers as long as you fill in the
+        // note: the randomness beacons are cryptographically verifiable, so as long as you fill
-        // `chainVerificationParams` in the options!)
+        // in the `chainVerificationParams` in the options, you don't need to worry about malicious
+        // providers sending you fake randomness!
         const urls = [
             'https://api.drand.sh',
             'https://drand.cloudflare.com'
             // ...
         ]
         const fastestNodeClient = new FastestNodeClient(urls, options)
-        // don't forget to start it, or you won't get the fastest node! fastestNodeClient.start()
+        // don't forget to start the client, or it won't periodically optimise for the fastest node! fastestNodeClient.start()

         const theLatestBeaconFromTheFastestClient = await fetchBeacon(fastestNodeClient)

         // don't forget to stop the speed testing, or you may leak a `setInterval` call! fastestNodeClient.stop()

         // you can also use the `watch` async generator to watch the latest randomness automatically!
-        // use an abort controller to stop it: const abortController = new AbortController()
+        // use an abort controller to stop it const abortController = new AbortController()
         for await (const beacon of watch(client, abortController)) {
             if (beacon.round === 10) {